mm-abdalhamid/glycine-sonification-sleep/README.md

 If you use this repository or its derived stimuli in academic work, please cite the Zenodo record, for example:

 > AbdAlhamid MM.
 Zwitterionic glycine vibrational sonification and sleep-linked audio–visual stimuli (code, audio, sigil) [Dataset].
 Zenodo.
 2025.
 DOI: 10.5281/zenodo.[XXXXXXX].

-Update the year and DOI to match the actual Zenodo record.

 In addition, please cite the main manuscript describing the methods and results once published.